Libby Webber, Dip H.E (Counselling), B.A (Hons), MNCS (Accred.)

 - Existential therapy

 - If you would like to book and pay for a block of 6 sessions in advance, then I offer a discount of £5 per session.
-For full-fee clients, this works out at £240 instead of £270.
+The total payable is £258.

 My counselling room is at my home in Southsea.
 There is ample on-street parking just outside and the area is served by the Number 13 bus route.
 I'll give you my full address when we've arranged our first session.

-Information for disabled clients: My house has a sloping path up to the front door and level access into the hallway (the front door threshold is less than an inch in height) and an accessible toilet.
+Information for disabled clients: My house has a sloping path up to the front door and level access into the hallway (the front door threshold is less than an inch in height) and a large, ground floor toilet.

 Maps & Directions